denniswangcodes/breadchaser-netlify/content/pages/index.md

             justifyContent: center
         type: FeaturedItem
       - title: >-
-          "I've used Breadchaser to help me in increasing lead generations and network outreach to better assist those who need my company's services."
+          "I use Breadchaser to help me personalize my outbound sales emails & LinkedIn messages, which results in higher reply rates & more meetings booked with decision makers.
+It's been a life-saver for engaging high-quality leads that I wouldn't reach out to otherwise."
         # tagline: Testimonial
         subtitle: 'Nick Montes, Achieve Intelligence'
         text: >-
-          Nick is the Founder at Achieve Intelligence, an enterprise architecture consultancy based in Oxford, UK and providing services globally.
+          Nick is the Founder at Achieve Intelligence, a sales agency that providing sales consulting, lead generation, and GTM recruiting services.
         image:
           url: /images/avatar2.svg
           altText: John Doe